MichalOpoka/ecfr/cfr/title-41-Public-Contracts-Property-Management/subtitle-F-Federal-Travel-Regulation-System/chapter-301-Temporary-Duty-TDY-Travel-Allowances/subchapter-B-Allowable-Travel-Expenses/part-301-11-Per-Diem-Expenses/subpart-A-General-Rules/section-301-11.11.md

 ##### § 301-11.11 How do I select lodging and make lodging reservations? #####

-Link to an amendment published at 85 FR 39848, July 2, 2020.

 (a) You must make your lodging reservations through your agency's travel management service.

 (b) You should always stay in a “fire safe” facility.
 This is a facility that meets the fire safety requirements of the Hotel and Motel Fire Safety Act of 1990 (the Act), as amended (*see* 5 U.S.C.
 5707a).

-(c) When selecting a commercial lodging facility, first consideration should be given to government lodging agreement programs such as FedRooms® (*http://www.fedrooms.com*).
+(c) When selecting a commercial lodging facility, first consideration should be given to government lodging agreement programs such as FedRooms® (*https://www.fedrooms.com*).
 The advantages of obtaining lodging using the FedRooms® program are:

 (1) Lodging rates are set at or below per diem rates;